 Shlomit joined the Dispute Resolution Practice Group in 2014 from St. Peter’s College and Oxford University, where she held the positions of Law Fellow and of Associate Professor of Law for eight years, specialising in European Union law, criminal law and public international law.
 She has taught courses for undergraduate and graduate degrees and researched in these areas.
 Her articles have been published in leading international law journals such as Criminal Law Review, Criminal Law and Philosophy and the Virginia Law Review.

-Shlomit was a visiting professor at the University of Virginia Law School (2012) and at the Buchmann Faculty of Law, Tel Aviv University (2011).
+Shlomit was a visiting professor at the University of Virginia Law School (2012) and the Buchmann Faculty of Law, Tel Aviv University (2011).

-She was a member of the steering committee of the Oxford Institute for Ethics, Law and Armed Conflict (ELAC), The James Martin 21st Century Schools at Oxford University.
+She was a member of the Steering Committee of the Oxford Institute for Ethics, Law and Armed Conflict (ELAC), The James Martin 21st Century Schools at Oxford University.